-While we’re looking at election news and new gaming consoles, I want to come clean: I like Bad Wrestlers more than I like great wrestling.
-The suffixes are intentional: Watching a Bad Wrestler, a truly Bad Wrestler, holds more interest to me in 2020 than crisp technical wrestling, awe-inspiring acrobatics, or well-booked, consequential main events.
+While we’re looking at election news and new gaming consoles, I want to come clean: I like Bad Wrestlers more than I like Good Wrestling.
+The capitalization is intentional: Watching a Bad Wrestler, a truly Bad Wrestler, holds more interest to me in 2020 than crisp technical wrestling, awe-inspiring acrobatics, or well-booked, consequential main events.
 If you are looking, you might be saying “ahh, Colette, you’ve written about this extensively, look at your articles about Diesel, Goldberg, and Lex Luger.”
 But to you I say this: There are wrestlers who are bad because they’re famous enough for everybody to have an opinion, and there are wrestlers whose badness is largely unexplored, wrestlers who were on major platforms who never looked comfortable in the ring, who never learned a basic wrestling sequence, whose role was to be tall or foreign or foreign and tall, your natural athletes, your imposing presences.
 Dudes buried in the middle of a three hour episode of Nitro.
 WWE Tough Enough rejects.
 Project wrestlers.
 Common adjectives appended to them and their work may include “rawboned,” “former NFL player,” “weightlifter,” “celebrity,” and “bowling-shoe ugly.”

 More professional wrestling